HillaryDanan/abstraction-intelligence/README.md

 Curtis, C. E., & D’Esposito, M. (2003).
 Persistent activity in the prefrontal cortex during working memory. *Trends in Cognitive Sciences*, 7(9), 415-423.

+Damasio, A. R. (1994). *Descartes’ Error: Emotion, Reason, and the Human Brain*.
+Putnam.

 Flavell, J. H. (1979).
 Metacognition and cognitive monitoring: A new area of cognitive–developmental inquiry. *American Psychologist*, 34(10), 906-911.

 Fodor, J. A. (1975). *The Language of Thought*.
 Harvard University Press.